 The extensive establishments of Angkor Wat are certainly part of the world wonders and are perfect for an extension of your Vietnam holiday.
 The programme consists of less difficult cycle tours; some distances covered by foot and of course mostly of sightseeing of the impressing establishment.
 Use the opportunity and do not miss out on Angkor Vat.

-Day 1 (Sunday) Flight Ho Chi Minh City – Siem Reap and bicycle tour countryside (cycle tour approx. 40 kilometers/ 25 miles):
+Day 1 (Sunday) Flight Ho Chi Minh City – Siem Reap and bicycle tour countryside (cycle tour approx. 35 kms):

-Day 2 (Monday) Siem Reap – Phnomh Kulen (approx. 50 cycle kilometers/ 31 miles and 2 hours by foot):
+Day 2 (Monday) Siem Reap – Temple Exploration (approx. 35 km cycle, 2 hours by foot):

 Day 4 Farewell:

 Breakfast and afterwards free time until airport transfer.

 The cycle routes require a certain level of fitness which one should have acquired by regular cycling trips.
 The bike routes have a length of approx. 25 / 16 mi. and lead through hilly or mountainous areas and will be crossed without time constraints.
 The roads are mainly asphalted, but good accessible natural roads are crossed as well.
 An air-conditioned support vehicle will always be close to the cyclists.